SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 ## Introduction

 Several applications of Simulator Controller, most notably the AI Race Assistants, exhibit a kind of *intelligence* in the sense, that they are able to understand a given situation or a set of information provided by the user and then they use a reasoning process to recommend an appropriate action or at least recommend a reasonable action.
-All applications have access to a custom build Hybrid Rule Engine to implement these capabilities.
+All applications have access to a custom build hybrid rule engine to implement these capabilities.
 This rule engine supplies forward chaining capabilities similar to the famous OPS5 as well as a first-order logic programming language very similar to Prolog.
 Both have access to a shared knowledge base and can work together on a given goal or task.

 The rule engine can handle thousands of rules and execute them efficiently.
 Forward chaining rules (also named productions) are arranged in a so called [Rete network](https://en.wikipedia.org/wiki/Rete_algorithm) so that only rules are considered for execution, for which the incoming facts in the condition part has been changed since the last execution.
 Efficient execution of the backward chaining rules (also called reductions) is secured by a compiler which creates a type of pseudo code which then can be efficiently executed incl. proper tail-recursion optimization.